 **NOTE: This is my conclusion after all the reading I have done and my experience.
 I am not a doctor or a scientist so take it as you will.**

-My research has also brought me across essential oils.
-Recently I have become a ‘member’ of Young Living and am using oils to supplement my lifestyle.
-I have been trying this for the past three months, and I have felt them give me another boost into feeling normal again.
-The last few months have been wonderful, but I did have a recent food impacting that has me worried that something has altered again, but I still am having more good days than bad days.
+My research has also brought me to essential oils.
+Recently I have become a ‘member’ of Young Living (now leader) and am using oils to supplement my lifestyle.
+I have been trying this for the past two years, and I have felt them give me another boost into feeling normal again.
 I have more energy and some of my drive back.

 Currently here is what I am doing to try and tame this disease: